Guidance on the Council's responsibility to control Statutory Nuisances

 A Statutory Nuisance in this context can include emissions of noise, smoke, fumes or gases, dust, steam and smell.
 The emissions must arise from premises and must materially affect the use of enjoyment or other premises.

 Typical of complaints of this type are loud music, accumulations of waste or faeces, smoke and ash from garden bonfires, barking dogs, smoking chimneys, dust from building and demolition activity and cooking smells from restaurants.
 The legislation does not allow us to deal with complaints of smells arising from domestic premises.
+However significant odours from properties and/or large numbers of flies may indicate a more serious problem inside so should be reported to public protection.

 If satisfied that a complaint of statutory nuisance is justified, an Abatement Notice will be served upon the person responsible, occupier or owner of the premises (as appropriate) requiring that the nuisance be abated.
 Failure to comply with an Abatement Notice is an offence and legal proceedings may result.
 On conviction of failing to comply with an Abatement Notice the offender will be liable to a fine together with a further fine of an amount equal to one-tenth of the greater of £5000 or level 4 on the standard scale for each day on which the offence continues after conviction.
 The Council may also take proceedings in the High Court for securing the abatement, prohibition or restriction of the nuisance.